 Navajo Tacos and Green Chile Stew

-This story leads to one of my most happy food memories.
+This story brings to mind one of my happiest food memories.

-When I was in Elementary school my older brother began dating an American Indian girl.
+In elementary school, my older brother started dating an American Indian girl.
 After a few months of dating, our families got to know each other and soon became very close friends.
-As a result, my family became involved with the Lone Feather Indian Counsel in Colorado Springs, CO.
-Our involvement began by going to monthly meetings where our parents helped with media promotions, fundraising for the Indian College Fund and event planning.
-The Council sold Navajo Tacos, Chile and Posole to raise money for the College Fund, at mini Pow Wows throughout the year, culminating in an extravagant Pow Wow in the summer.
-American Indians from around the Country would travel to Colorado to compete for cash prizes and to see the crowning of the years newest Indian Princess.
+As a result, my family became involved with the Lone Feather Indian Council in Colorado Springs, CO.
+Our involvement began with monthly meetings where our parents helped with media promotions, fundraising for the Indian College Fund, and event planning.
+The Council sold Navajo tacos, green chile, and posole to raise money for the College Fund at mini Pow Wows held throughout the year, culminating in an extravagant Pow Wow in the summer.
+American Indians from around the country would travel to Colorado to compete for cash prizes and to witness the crowning of that year's champions.

 Green Chili Navajo Tacos